Inteligems Labs Unveils Agenframe And Agentic XAI: Industry's First Explainable Genai For Compliance

 Unlike typical black-box AI compliance solutions, AgenFrameTM is powered by Agentic XAITM, a groundbreaking explainable AI framework that generates real-time visual audit trails of agent reasoning, decisions, data sources used, and assembly of intermediate outputs.
 This built-in transparency empowers compliance professionals and builds trust in AI-driven results.

-"With AgenFrameTM and Agentic XAITM, we're not just solving the challenges of deploying AI in regulated industries; we're empowering organizations to achieve unprecedented levels of compliance, IP protection, cost reduction, and transparency," said Geof Baker, CEO, Investor & Co-Founder of InteliGems® Labs.
+"With AgenFrameTM and Agentic XAITM, we're not just solving the challenges of deploying AI in regulated industries; we're empowering organizations to achieve unprecedented levels of compliance, IP protection, cost reduction, and transparency," said Sanjay Rakshit, CTO & Co-Founder of InteliGems® Labs.
 "Since January 2025, leading organizations - including defense R&D organizations, asset management firms, sustainability vendors, and top-tier litigation practices - have relied on our XAI-powered agents for instant, error-free audits that meet the strictest regulatory and IP privacy standards."

 Key benefits include: